 9 things we can never forget about Pro Evolution Soccer

-If you have played the new Pro Evolution game in the past few months you’ll know that Konami finally got their act together and brought the game back to its roots.
+If you have played any of the new Pro Evolution games in the past few years you’ll know that Konami finally got their act together and brought the game back to its roots.

-PES 2016 is a fabulous football game and it brings so much of the classic enjoyment back into the new era.
-While playing through the Master League, which is still so appealing ten years on from its heyday, I realised that the older generations of this game were so ahead of their time.
+PES 2017 is a fabulous football game and it brings so much of the classic enjoyment back into the new era.
+While playing through the Master League, which is still so appealing ten years on from its heyday, we realised that the older generations of this game were so ahead of their time.

 I’d give them all of my money, I know that.

 Here are 9 things we remember from PES that make us want to go on eBay and buy a PlayStation 2 and all of the games tonight.

 1. Adriano’s 99 Shooting Power

 If you played the old PES games you will have used Adriano, and if you used Adriano you will have realised that he’s the best player to ever feature on any football game ever.

 It’s that simple really.
 I mean, he had 99 shot power.
 He was a God.
 Rumour has it one of the game’s executives, Shingo ‘Seabass’ Takatsuka (is that the best nickname ever we think so) gave Adriano these incredible stats because he was a massive fan of Inter Milan.

 In his prime – in real life – Adriano was brilliant for Inter and Brazil and although he never reached the lofty heights the game set for him (frankly who could?), we’ll always remember the joyous times we had with him on PES.
 Thank you Adriano and thank you Seabass.